EJCarron/companies_house_interface/README.md

  rather than a path to the .csv files that you want to create.

 > [!Warning]
-> The save_x_path arguments are destructive, they will overwrite any contents of files stored at save locations.
+> The save_x_path commands are destructive, they will overwrite any contents of files stored at save locations.

 ### if you have saved a network to json you can convert it to a Neo4j graph DB, csvs or xlsx.